ranajahanzaib/firebase-rest-api-template/README.md

 npm run deploy
 ```

-OR, use the following command from any directory.
+OR, use the following command from any directory within the project repo.

 ```sh
 firebase deploy --only functions